3lvy/21SkillsTraining/README.md

 # 21SkillsTraining
-A repo containing my 21SkillsTraining work.
+A repo containing my 21SkillsTraining by AppsLabKE work.